-Today we introduce This is What a Leader Looks Like, a series on women leaders in Christian contexts adapted from an interview project conducted by Naomi Hall.
-Naomi recently served as a student intern with the Center for Transformation Leadership, a joint endeavor of the Free Methodist Church and Azusa Pacific University.
+This is What a Leader Looks Like is a series on women leaders in Christian contexts adapted from an interview project conducted by Naomi Hall.
+In 2017 Naomi served as a student intern with the Center for Transformation Leadership, a joint endeavor of the Free Methodist Church and Azusa Pacific University.
 Read more about her project at the end of the post.

 Meet Janette Ok.

 Janette is a Teaching Pastor at Ekko Church and Assistant Professor of Biblical Studies, New Testament at Azusa Pacific Seminary.
-She has more than 18 years of ministry experience and is committed to equipping leaders for the church.
-Janette spends (or tries to spend) her best waking hours with her three hilarious children, Martin, Arielle, and Theodore, and best friend and husband, Ricky.
+She has more than 18 years of ministry experience and has studied at UCLA and Princeton Theological Seminary.
+She is passionate about equipping leaders for the church.
+Janette spends her best waking hours with her three hilarious children, Martin, Arielle, and Theodore, and best friend and husband, Ricky.

 What influences came into your life to lead you to a leadership role?